mrhhyu/JacSim_Star/README.md

 # JacSim*: An Effective and Efficient Solution to the Pairwise Normalization Problem in SimRank

-This repository provides the reference implementations of JasSim*, **both** Matrix form and Iterative form.
+This repository provides the Python implementations of JasSim*, **both** Matrix form and Iterative form.

 ## Installation and usage
 JacSim* is a recursive link-based similarity measure, which is applicable to **both** directed and undirected graphs.
 In the case of directed graphs, similarity scores can be computed based on _any_ of in-links or out-links.
 In order to use JacSim*, the following packages are required: